-Organisations that operate to tackle social problems, improve communities or the environment, at the same time having their own mechanism for generating financial profit.
+Businesses that operate to tackle social problems, improve communities or the environment.
 They reinvest their profits back into the business or community.

-Designing products, services or the built environment in keeping with principles of sustainability.
+Designing products, services and the built environment in keeping with principles of sustainability.

 Triple bottom line

-A phrase first coined by John Elkington in 1994, it describes the separate financial, social and environmental ‘bottom lines’ of companies.
-In principle it is designed for companies to value their social and environmental profits and losses, as well as the financial ones.
+A phrase first coined by John Elkington in 1994, describing the separate but interdependent financial, social and environmental ‘bottom lines’ of companies.

 A business model that describes the full range of activities needed to create a product or service.

 The complete flow of a specific type of waste from domestic or industrial areas through to recovery, recycling or disposal.